 BRIEFLY ABOUT C-STAT AND THE CODING RULES

-C-STAT is a static analysis tool that tries to find deviations from specific packages of coding rules.
+C-STAT is a static analysis tool that tries to find deviations from certain coding rules by performing one or more checks for the rule.
+The checks are grouped in packages.
 The various packages are: